 What you will be able to do after year 11 will depend on what you do and achieve in Key Stage 4.
 Whether you want to study A Levels, vocational courses in the sixth form / college, or start an apprenticeship you will need the right qualifications.

 - Read the descriptions of the courses carefully in the curriculum area of the website.

-- Discuss the courses with your parents.
+- Discuss the courses with your parents or carer.